-A child going missing from education is a potential indicator of abuse or neglect.
-School staff should follow the school's procedures for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
+A child who is absent from education is a potential indicator of abuse or neglect.
+School staff should follow the school's procedures for dealing with children who are absent from education, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.